top of page

 • Top with fresh parsley and toasted nuts and seeds, and/or your favourite cheese.

-• Freeze this soup in freezer safe container and top with sliced green onions for extra flavour when to reheat!!
+• Freeze this soup in freezer safe containers

 • Serve with Salt N’Seeds Crackers